andywyatte17/andywyatte17.github.io/doctor-who-list/how-to-bingewatch-class-who-skipwatch.md

 <sub>Season 10 (Jon Pertwee)</sub>

-Okay, it’s cheesy and preachy and...well, the monsters are actually pretty gross...but you have to see Jo Grant’s exit.
+Okay, it's cheesy and preachy and...well, the monsters are actually pretty gross...but you have to see Jo Grant's exit.
 It has real pathos, and has one of the best performances Pertwee ever gave.

 Story 69; 6 episodes - The Green Death